Tesla2k/urbackup-tape/README.md

 Usage:

   1. Requires: mt-gnu, mt-st, tar, buffer, fuser
   2. urbackup user must be able to write to the tape device.
-(This was a bit tricky, it only worked, when a made tape the main group of userbackup)
+(This was a bit tricky, it only worked, when a made tape the main group of user urbackup)
   3. Set Parameters in the script.
 BACKUPHOSTS is a list of all hosts, that should be written to tape

     BACKUPHOSTS="host1 host2"